feizc/Stable-Edit/README.md

 </p>

+## 3. Acknowledge

 This repository is based on [diffusers](https://github.com/huggingface/diffusers).
+Thanks for their clear code.